petercorke/machinevision-toolbox-python/README.md

 The Machine Vision Toolbox for Python (MVTB-P) provides many functions that are useful in machine vision and vision-based control.
 The main components are:

-- An object-oriented wrapper of OpenCV functions as an `Image` object that supports nearly 200 methods and properties, including methods for feature extraction (blobs, lines and point/corner features), and operator overloading.
+- An `Image` object with nearly 200 methods and properties that wrap functions from OpenCV, NumPy and SciPy.
+Methods support monadic, dyadic, filtering, edge detection, mathematical morphology and feature extraction (blobs, lines and point/corner features), as well as operator overloading.
+Images are stored as encapsulated [NumPy](https://numpy.org) arrays along with image metadata.
 - An object-oriented wrapper of Open3D functions that supports a subset of operations, but allows operator overloading and is compatible with the [Spatial Math Toolbox](https://github.com/petercorke/spatialmath-python).
 - A collection of camera projection classes for central (normal perspective), fisheye, catadioptric and spherical cameras.
 - Some advanced algorithms such as:
   - multiview geometry: camera calibration, stereo vision, bundle adjustment
   - bag of words

-An image is usually treated as a rectangular array of scalar values representing intensity or perhaps range, or 3-vector values representing a color image.
-The matrix is the natural datatype of [NumPy](https://numpy.org) and thus makes the manipulation of images easily expressible in terms of arithmetic statements in Python.

 Advantages of this Python Toolbox are that:

-  * it uses, as much as possibe, [OpenCV](https://opencv.org) and [NumPy](https://numpy.org) which are portable, efficient, comprehensive and mature collection of functions for image processing and feature extraction;
+  * it uses, as much as possible, [OpenCV](https://opencv.org) and [NumPy](https://numpy.org) which are portable, efficient, comprehensive and mature collection of functions for image processing and feature extraction;
   * it wraps the OpenCV functions in a consistent way, hiding some of the gnarly details of OpenCV like conversion to/from float32 and the BGR color order.
   * it is has similarity to the Machine Vision Toolbox for MATLAB.